Dchedos/Dchedos/README.md

 - 👋 Hi, I’m @Dchedos
 - 👀 I’m interested in becoming a full-stack programmer
-- 🌱 I’m currently learning Software Engineering with ALX and Web Design with SIITGO
+- 🌱 I’m currently learning Software Engineering with ALX
-- 💞️ I’m looking to collaborate on projects on software engineering and web development
+- 💞️ I’m looking to collaborate on projects on software engineering
 - 📫

 <!---